-Aim of the Teaching is to:
+Aim of the teaching is to:

-- Provide knowledge of the principles of advanced nursing care for the early recognition, management, monitoring and re-evaluation of the person in a vitally critical condition with reference to the main medical-surgical emergencies and clinical problems in conditions of high complexity of care. - Provide knowledge of pharmacological concepts including an overview of the history of drugs along with current issues.
+- Provide knowledge of the principles of advanced nursing care for the early recognition, management, monitoring and re-evaluation of the person in a vitally critical condition with reference to the main medical-surgical emergencies and clinical problems in conditions of high complexity of care. - To provide knowledge of advanced nursing principles for clinical immunological evaluation and examination evaluation involving such critical evaluation.
+Among the training objectives, the assistance required in an internal medicine day hospital course, in particular the immunological one. - To provide knowledge about adverse drug reactions in procedures involving a therapeutic switch related to infectious prophylaxis. - To provide knowledge about clinical management of a patient undergoing systemic anaphylaxis characterized by: hypotension, angioedema, dyspnea, loss of consciousness. - Provide knowledge of pharmacological concepts including an overview of the history of drugs along with current issues.
 The topics discussed will include: pharmacotherapeutics, pharmacodynamics, pharmacokinetics, along with drugs contraindications and precautions.
-Major emphasis will be placed on the drugs used in the nursing field, as well as the nurse's role in pharmacological research. - Provide the students with methodological nursing skills to deal with the clinical, laboratory and instrumental management of patients with medical emergencies. - Provide knowledge on: general and peripheral anesthesia in surgical specialties, monitoring in Intensive Care Unit, organ failure, physiopathology and treatment, mechanical ventilation, extracorporeal removal techniques, the patient in shock, stupor and coma. - Provide students with knowledge of surgical diseases.
+Major emphasis will be placed on the drugs used in the nursing field, as well as the nurse's role in pharmacological research. - Provide the students with methodological nursing skills to deal with the clinical, laboratory and instrumental management of patients with medical emergencies.

+- Provide knowledge on monitoring in Intensive Care Unit, organ failure, physiopathology and treatment, mechanical ventilation, extracorporeal removal techniques, the patient in shock, stupor and coma. - Provide knowledge on early recognition of major life-threatening conditions and their immediate management. - Provide knowledge on advanced cardiopulmonary resuscitation, management of severe trauma and major incidents. - Provide knowledge and basic principles related to effective communication with patients and/or family members. - Provide students with knowledge of surgical diseases.
 In addition, general knowledge on diagnostic approaches is required.
 Moreover, general information concerning surgical approach on emergency will be explained.